-This scholarship of £500 is open to students from any country, on the first year of any undergraduate or postgraduate degree, who play any instrument (including instruments from non-European cultures).
+This scholarship of £500 is open to Citizens of Change from any country, on the first year of any undergraduate or postgraduate degree, who play any instrument (including instruments from non-European cultures).
 Singers can also apply.

 The money is normally used to provide lessons.
 Attenborough Arts Centre will match you up with a local teacher, although it will be up to you to arrange your lessons.
 Requests to use the money on music, equipment etc. will also be considered.
 If you are skilled in two instruments, the scholarship can be split to cover lessons in both instruments.